stephan-james/nginx-proxy/README.md

 # nginx-proxy

-### Docker Image for using nginx as (CORS) proxy.
+### Docker image for using nginx as (CORS) proxy.

-The images can be found on dockerhub: https://hub.docker.com/repository/docker/heidebergen/nginx-proxy.
+The image can be found on dockerhub: https://hub.docker.com/repository/docker/heidebergen/nginx-proxy.

 Use the following environment variables to customize the container according to your needs: